thedoughmonster/doughmonster-worker/README.md

 ### `/api/items-expanded`
 This endpoint is built for dashboards that need per-order snapshots with nested items:

 - When called without filters it returns the 20 most recent non-voided orders across every approval status (including active and fulfilled orders), sorted from newest to oldest.
+The worker automatically pages through up to the last seven days of Toast data to surface the latest results without requiring a time window.
 - Each order groups all items for a Toast check and includes modifier breakdowns, per-item pricing (base, modifier, total), order timing, customer/location metadata, and aggregated totals (base, modifiers, discounts, service charges, tips, and grand total).
 - `orderData` includes check-level context such as `status`, aggregated delivery/curbside/table metadata, and a `fulfillmentStatus` value that reflects the most advanced selection fulfillment state (NEW → HOLD → SENT → READY).
 - Accepts optional ISO-8601 `start`/`end` query parameters; when omitted the endpoint simply returns the latest orders.